cosmob3/cpnt262-a2/README.md

 - Well the web page deployed but none of my images are showing up.

+- Moved them out of /assets into /public to see if that'll work but nothing.

 - This is an issue I want to look into further but for now I need to hand this assignment in.